junhuili/covid_meta/data/readme.txt

-Test data used for the codes
+Data used for the codes